tayabsoomro/forkFinder/README.md

 #### Introduction
 Fork Finder is an application that allows us to find the common ancestor in terms of the taxonomy tree of two organisms.
-For example, if you want to find how similar *Arabidopsis thaliana* and *Plasmodiophora brassicae* are to eachother, you will put the two names in the application and it will return **Eukaryota**, indicating that these two organisms are in the same domain.
+For example, if you want to find how similar *Arabidopsis thaliana* and *Plasmodiophora brassicae* are to eachother, you will put the two names in the application and it will return the rank at which these two organisms differ.